DaBlick/Hierarchical-Observer-Pattern/README.md

 	        super.update(observable, eventData);
 	    }

-The `ScoreKeeper` contains a reference to the `PlayerList` class and an observerID. `ScoreKeeper` implements `Observer` and extends `LoggingHObserver`, so it can receive updates and then log them using its own Update() method.
-If the observable contains a  certain String value, then the `ScoreKeeper` will execute the logging procedures in response to the `PlayerList`'s changes.
+The `ScoreKeeper` contains a reference to the `PlayerList` class and an observerID. `ScoreKeeper` logs events using the overriding Update() method in response to changes in the list.

 Next, we initialize a `PlayerList` and also populate the list with `Player`s

         PlayerList playerList = scoreKeeper.getPlayerList();
         Player player = new Player("Jon", 21, "M", "jonathan@gmail.com");

 `Player` objects contain the player's name, age, gender, and email.
-The information can be changed and accessed via setters and getters.

-Next we create references to the observables in the `PlayerList`.
+Next, we create references to the observables.

         BaseHObservable mainObservable = playerList.getMainObservable();
         BaseHObservable addObservable = playerList.getAddObservable();
         BaseHObservable editObservable = playerList.getEditObservable();

-Now we add our `ScoreKeeper` object to the observables.
+We add our `ScoreKeeper` to the observables.

         System.out.println("Starting...");